BrentFarris/TheLastValkyrie/docs/brents-c-programming-rules.md

 1. Make sure **ALL** warnings are enabled (`/Wall`).
 2. Make sure that you turn on **warnings as errors**

-*Note:* If you copied some source code from the internet that you need and it is producing warnings, turn it into a lib and use the lib, **do not** comprimise your code for other people's un-checked code.
+*Note: If you copied some source code from the internet that you need and it is producing warnings, turn it into a lib and use the lib, **do not** comprimise your code for other people's un-checked code.
+You'd be surprised how many popular libraries fail warnings as errors test (often they develop assuming 32-bit code).*

 ## If there is a standard, use it
 This was touched on before with `stdbool.h`, but if there is a standard function or type, use it.
 Use things like `int32_t` over just `int` hoping that `int` will be 32-bit.
 If there is a standard function for doing something, don't re-invent the wheel.
 Wrapping standard functions such as `malloc` and `free` I would consider a necessary evil if you are creating tools to detect memory leaks and the like though.